Give Your Discord Server an AI Member That Actually Helps

 Head to the Discord Developer Portal and create a new application.
 Generate a bot token under the Bot section.
 This is your bot's identity on Discord.

-Set up on RunTheAgents
+Set up on RunTheAgent

 Invite the bot to your server